munierujp/my-trophy-prototype-api/API_SPEC.md

 <h3 id="heading-overview-authentication">Authentication</h3>

 Some API is using [Firebase Authentication](https://firebase.google.com/docs/auth/) for authenticating.
-To use these, put JWT in Authorization header using the Bearer schema.
+To use these, put token in Authorization header using the Bearer schema.

 ```
-Authorization: Bearer <JWT>
+Authorization: Bearer <token>
 ```

 <h2 id="heading-user">User</h2>